This page is designed to introduce the various members of the Staff team at All Saints and to describe the broad areas of responsibility each has.

 Ministry Training & Experience

 Each year, All Saints offers an apprenticeship year (or two) for young people who are exploring the possibility of future gospel ministry.
-The scheme consists of some serious study (through the South Coast Ministry Training Course), some basic experience of different aspects of ministry and some practical work in office administration or other support opportunities.
-All Saints has had seven apprentices (now called Ministry Trainees) to date.
+The scheme consists of some serious study (through the Sussex Ministry Training Course), some basic experience of different aspects of ministry and some practical work in office administration or other support opportunities.
+All Saints has had nine apprentices (now called Ministry Trainees) to date.